Fourth - Sixth Grade Program at Chesterfield Day School

 CDS students enter their upper elementary years with a strong foundation in mathematics, language, social studies and science.
 They have questioning minds, imagination, and boundless energy for research and exploration.
-Chesterfield Day School focuses this energy and curiosity by offering a 4-5-6 curriculum that is engaging and academically challenging.
+CDS focuses this energy and curiosity by offering a Fourth-Sixth Grade curriculum that is engaging and academically challenging.

 Key subject areas include:

 Language Arts in the upper elementary incorporates skilled literary and writing instruction that builds and enhances language.
-Through structured lessons and language experiences throughout other areas of the curriculum, students learn elements of the writer's craft through expository writing, journal writing, report writing and the study of grammar, spelling and composition.
-Students are encouraged to read about subjects which interest them along with their personalized directed reading from the faculty.
+Through structured lessons and language experiences within other areas of the curriculum, students learn elements of the writer's craft through expository writing, journal writing, and report writing.
+They will also benefit from the study of grammar, spelling and composition.
+Students are encouraged to read about subjects which interest them, along with their personalized directed reading from the faculty.
 Students also read specific works as a class and dialog on the themes and concepts of the piece.
 The language arts program provides opportunities for the development of all aspects of communication: thinking, listening, speaking, reading, and writing.

-Chesterfield Day School uses a highly personalized Singapore Math curriculum in our upper grades and it builds upon the strong foundation provided by the CDS Montessori math program.
-Singapore Math is introduced in the 2-3 math program alongside the Montessori math program as a bridge to our challenging and engaging 4-5-6 Singapore Math program.
+CDS uses a highly personalized Singapore Math curriculum in our upper grades which builds upon the strong foundation provided by the Montessori math program.
+Singapore Math is introduced in the Second-Third Grade math program alongside the Montessori math program as a bridge to our challenging and engaging Fourth-Sixth Grade Singapore Math program.
 Math instructors at CDS at every level present children with specific goals for performance and achievement, but through individualized and small-group lessons they are able to progress at their own pace.
 Cooperative and independent problem solving and critical thinking activities are incorporated throughout the math curriculum in every grade.

-Chesterfield Day School’s science program is founded upon the idea that children possess an innate desire to explore.
+CDS’s science program is founded upon the idea that children possess an innate desire to explore.
 This is the starting point for every experiment and inquiry.
 As students experience the world, the science faculty challenges them to make hypotheses about their observations and apply the scientific method to reveal the rules by which the world operates.
 Their questions, observations, and experiments equip them to use science to make sense of the world.
 They learn that observation, coupled with creativity and discipline can lead to innovation.
-A failed experiment can contain as many clues as a successful one and our students learn to approach complex problems in a variety of ways and work toward solutions individually and collaboratively.
-A fully functional science laboratory that was installed in the summer of 2012 enhances the curriculum.
+Since a failed experiment can contain as many clues as a successful, and our students learn to approach complex problems in a variety of ways and work toward solutions individually and collaboratively.
+The curriculum is further enhanced by a fully functional science laboratory that was installed in the summer of 2012.